rfjakob/gocryptfs/Documentation/MANPAGE.md

 **-d, -debug**
 :	Enable debug output

-**-diriv**
-:	Use per-directory file name IV (default true)
-This flag is useful when recovering old gocryptfs filesystems using "-masterkey".
-It is ignored (stays at the default) otherwise.

 **-emenames**
 :	Use EME filename encryption (default true), implies diriv.
 This flag is useful when recovering old gocryptfs filesystems using